przemo9696/blackjack/README.md

+#Blackjack ♠️
-Blackjack game created using React.js.
+Blackjack game created using React.js

 Cards from https://www.deckofcardsapi.com/

 To do: